Digital Humanities (archives, visualisation technologies, collections, user interaction)

 Performing Arts (dance, theatre, circus, bodies, audience research)

 Rachel Fensham is a dance and theatre scholar, and Assistant Dean of the Digital Studio, Faculty of Arts.
-Moving across the fields of theatre and dance, she is engaged with funded archival research and audience research on Australian theatre and dance, in particular investigating impact for young people in regional Victoria, as well as establishing a Theatre and Dance Platform for housing digitised content for the University and for partnerships with artists, such as Lucy Guerin. in all her research, the role and integration of methodologies from the digital humanities plays a critical role alongside other methods such as fieldwork, close analysis of performance and community engagement.
-Her recent publications include a leading essay on 'issues and methods in dance research' for a collection edited by Professor Sherril Dodds, forthcoming with Bloomsbury, and an essay on interdisciplinary research methodologies, in a collection edited by Celia Lury for Routledge, 2018.
-She is currently preparing a monograph on Movement for Methuen in their Theory for Theatre series, as well as undertaking ongoing research on costumes in the choreography of 20th and 21st century dance.
+Her current funded research for the Australian Research Council include a LIEF project in partnership with AusStage establishing a Theatre and Dance Platform for housing digitised content for the University and partnerships with artists, such as Lucy Guerin; a Linkage project investigating impact for young people in regional Victoria, and a Discovery project on Indigenous Performance during the Assimilation period with colleagues at the VCA and the University of Sydney. in all her research, the role and integration of methodologies from the digital humanities plays a critical role alongside other methods such as fieldwork, close analysis of embodied performance and community engagement.
+Forthcoming publications include a co-authored essay for the Routledge Handbook of Interdisciplinary Research Methods, 2018 and a chapter on Issues in Dance Research for Bloomsbury, 2019.
+She is currently preparing a monograph on Movement: Theory for Theatre for Methuen, as well as preparing ongoing research on costumes in the choreography of 20th and 21st century dance.
 Recent book chapters have appeared in "Unsettling Spectatorship" (eds.
 Stalpaert, Pewny, Coppens, Vermeulen; Academia Press 2016); and "Bodies of Thought: Twelve Australian Choreographers" (eds.
 Baxter and Brannigan, Wakefield Press, 2014), with refereed articles in "Design History" (2016), "Scene" (2015), and "Dance Research Journal" (2013).
 Books include the monograph, "To Watch Theatre: Essays on Genre and Corporeality" (Peter Lang, 2009); "Dancing Naturally: nature, neo-classicism and modernity in early twentieth century dance" (co-edited with Alexandra Carter, Palgrave, 2011) and "The Dolls' Revolution: Australian theatre and cultural imagination" (co-authored with Denise Varney, Australian Scholarly Publishing, 2005).
-With Professor Peter M. Boenisch, she is co-editor of the Palgrave book ser
+With Professor Peter M. Boenisch, she is co-editor of the Palgrave book series, "New

 Member, Congress of Research on Dance 2007 - 2018